 The applicant will be expected to describe final outcome measures for the project.
-Applicants must evaluate changes in public and/or healthcare professional knowledge and behavior/performance after the program.
+Applicants must evaluate changes in public knowledge and behavior/performance after the program.
 Applicants are required to clearly describe their assessment and evaluation methodology and to provide baseline data describing how funds from the CPRIT grant will improve outcomes over baseline.
 In the case where no baseline data exist for the target population, the applicant must present clear plans to collect the baseline data at the beginning of the proposed project.
+Similarly, applicants with previously or currently funded CPRIT projects are required to provide a summary of the project results and how the current application builds on the previous work or addresses new areas of cancer prevention and control services.

-All education and outreach projects must follow-up to identify the effectiveness of the proposed intervention (e.g., impact of system changes, adherence to screening guidelines, number of patients who took action and received primary prevention or screening services, etc.).
-Specific public/patient and professional outcomes to be measured will depend on the objectives of each project; however, outcome metrics may include, but are not limited to, the following:
+All education and outreach projects are required to follow up and identify the effectiveness of the proposed intervention (e.g., impact of system changes, adherence to screening guidelines, number of patients who took action and received primary prevention or screening services, etc.).
+Specific public/patient behavior change outcomes to be measured will depend on the objectives of each project; however, outcome metrics may include, but are not limited to, the following:

-- Public/Patient behavior change outcomes must be measured - The increase over baseline in the number of persons in priority populations who take preventive actions, e.g., change behavior, access services, receive counseling, as a result of participating in the educational program.
+- Public/Patient behavior change outcomes must be measured - The increase over baseline in the number of persons in priority populations who take preventive actions (e.g., change behavior, access services, receive counseling) as a result of participating in the educational program must be determined. - O In addition, interim measures may include the increase over baseline in the number of persons who accessed services and were appropriately counseled about health behaviors and evidence-based screening guidelines.